Alessandro Riguccini

 Alessandro Riguccini (born 25 March 1988 in Florence, Italy) is an Italian boxer, kickboxer and engineer coached by Mexican trainer Fernando Fernandez.

-He is undefeated in professional boxing (31 wins, 27 of which by knockout)and is the WBA Superlightweight Interim World Champion.
+He is undefeated in professional boxing (32 wins, 28 KOs) and was the WBA interim super-lightweight champion in 2025.

-Moreover, as of November 2010, Riguccini was the Wako Pro middleweight full contact world champion, on 2 July 2011 is also Kombat League super welterweight kickboxing world champion and As of February 2012, Riguccini is the Wako Pro lightweight kickboxing world champion.
-He held also the unified WKA and IKTA super lightweight K1 world titles.
+In kickboxing, Riguccini has won multiple titles.
+He became the Wako Pro middleweight full-contact world champion on 19 November 2010.
+On 2 July 2011, he also won the Kombat League super welterweight kickboxing world title.
+Riguccini later won the Wako Pro lightweight title on 24 February 2012.
+He also held the unified WKA and IKTA super lightweight K1 world titles, winning them on 5 October 2013.

-On 11 July 2019 Riguccini gets a master's degree with 110 in computer engineering.

-Amateur career
+Amateur kickboxing career

 Riguccini began kickboxing competitively at the age of 12, with early honours including two Federazione Italiana Wushu-Kung Fu (FIWuK) sanda titles.
 One of his notable early amateur fights was against Aaram Kuzmenkov of Russia for the CKA sanda amateur world title, where Alessandro lost by a single point.
-At the end of his amateur career he reported a record of 96 wins −11 losses − 4 draws in 111 matches.
+At the end of his amateur career, he reported a record of 96–11–4 out of 111 matches.

 Training in Cuba

-After turning professional Riguccini moved to Cuba to train in boxing with the olympic star (gold Barcelona 1992 and gold Atlanta 1996) Héctor Vinent Cháron and all the Cuban olympic team.
+By the end of his amateur career, Riguccini moved to Cuba to train in boxing with Olympic gold medalist Héctor Vinent Cháron.

 Professional career

+Kickboxing

-After returning from Cuba, Riguccini won almost all of his professional kickboxing matches, continually increasing his ranking among world kickboxing until he won the chance to vie for the world welterweight title.
+After returning from Cuba, Riguccini returned to kickboxing and went professional, attaining a record of 39–2 in kickboxing before earning the chance to vie for the world welterweight title in 2010.

-Riguccini vs. Chiahou
+Riguccini vs Chiahou

-In March 2010 at Sansepolcro (Italy) Riguccini faced the French champion Ibrahim Chiahou for the Wako Pro welterweight kickboxing world title.
-Riguccini started well but in the middle of the match, Chiahou connected with some low kicks putting him in serious trouble and won by points the title.
+On 6 March 2010, at Sansepolcro, Italy, Riguccini faced the French champion Ibrahim Chiahou for the Wako Pro welterweight kickboxing world title.
+Riguccini started well, but by the middle of the match, he found difficulty coping with Chiahou's leg kicks, losing his first world-title bid by decision.

-Riguccini vs. Boumalek
+Riguccini vs Boumalek

-In November 2010, Riguccini moved up to the middleweight division to fight Rachid Boumalek at the Palamacchia of Livorno in Italy for the Wako Pro full contact world title.
-Riguccini delivered a 9th-round knock out to win the world title at the young age of 22.
+On 19 November 2010, Riguccini moved up to the middleweight division to fight Rachid Boumalek at the Palamacchia in Livorno for the Wako Pro full-contact world title.
+Riguccini delivered a ninth-round knockout to win the world title at the young age of 22.

-Riguccini vs. Ramirez Mendez
+Riguccini vs Ramirez Mendez

-On 2 July 2011 Riguccini fought Juan Manuel Ramirez in Torino for the Kombat League kickboxing super welterweight world title.
-Riguccini delivered a 2nd round knock out to win the world title and became at the same time kickboxing and full contact World champion.
+On 2 July 2011, Riguccini fought Juan Manuel Ramirez in Turin for the Kombat League kickboxing super-welterweight world title.
+Riguccini scored a second-round KO to win his second world title in kickboxing.